minuz/full-integration-test-sample/readme.md

     }
 ```

-> Note: Using a custom attribute makes it easier to order things.
+> Note: Using a simple custom attribute makes it easier to order things.

 ```csharp
     internal class CollectionOrderAttribute: Attribute